pri65/geekbuying-clone/README.md

     <a href="#Contributors">Contributors</a> &#10023;
   </p>

   GeekBuying is one of the leading E-commerce platforms selling a wide range of consumer electronic gadgets.
-Here at Geekbuying you can expect to find products you'll love, superior service, and fast global shipping!
+Here at Geekbuyin g you can expect to find products you'll love, superior service, and fast global shipping!

 <br />